DiSSCo/openDS/mids-calculation/intro.md

 # MIDS Calculation

 Within DiSSCo the Digital Specimen Processing Service calculates MIDS values for the Digital Specimen.
-The translator harmonizes all fields into the openDS data specification see [harmonisation](../harmonisation/intro.md) Based on the harmonised data model the MIDS level will be calculated.
+The translator harmonises all fields into the openDS data specification see [harmonisation](../harmonisation/intro.md) Based on the harmonised data model the MIDS level will be calculated.
 This is often based on checking if certain fields (or a list of fields) do not have a `null` value or an `""` or the field value of `"null"`
-If this is not the case we accept the value for this field and it complies to MIDS.
+If this is not the case we accept the value for this field, and it complies to MIDS.
 The MIDS level are built on top of each other so level 1 requires everything from level 0 and MIDS level 2 requires all requirements from level 0 and 1.

 ## MIDS level 0